 If you really do not want to give up the dishwasher, take care to remove the knives as soon as the washing is finished, drying them with a soft cloth.

-For professionals it would be indicated the installation of a declorator upstream of the plant that reduces the amount of active chlorine in the water.
+For professionals, the installation of a dechlorinator upstream of the plant that reduces the amount of active chlorine in the water would be indicated.

 Corrosion is the main reason not to use the dishwasher to wash your knives.